spethani/dad-website/_posts/2020-09-06-college-savings-529-plans.md

 You also have to take inflation into effect.
 College tuition rises around 8% every year.

 Rising expenses can be countered by investing in the 529 Plans.
 The best thing about the 529 College Saving Plan is that the entire growth on the amount contributed is tax-free if used for qualified educational expenses.

+&nbsp;
-Some of the Salient Features of the 529 Plan are as follows:
+#### Some of the Salient Features of the 529 Plan are as follows:
+&nbsp;
 1. Qualified education expenses include Tuition, Certain Room & Board cost, books, supplies, and computers.

 2. NY state gives you a tax deduction every year of 10k for the contributions made to a NY State College Saving Program.
 This tax deduction is per joint return irrespective of the number of kids you have.
 It saves you around 1100 dollars if you live in NY City or 700 dollars if you live in NY state but outside the City limits.